neoswing/meshbest/README.md

 #        -------Output-------

     MeshBest produces a 2D colour map indicating different crystal zones found in the sample area.
+This map appears under the name <b>CrystalMesh.png</b> in the MeshBest working directory.
+Most of MeshBest output can be found in MeshResults.json file, in ['MeshBest'] partition of the dictionary.
+The dictionary is also returned by classic() method function.

+    Best Positions
     If MeshBest detected less than 3 crystals in the sample area the output given is elliptic approximation of the crystals.
 If more crystals are detected then the output gives best positions and corresponding aperture choices for multicrystal data collection.
+The output array is returned in ['MeshBest']['BestPositions'] dictionary partition.
-The structure of the output array is independent of the case and is the
+    The structure of the output array is independent of the case and is the following:
-    following:

     column 0: X coordinate of the centre column 1: Y coordinate of the centre